Interactive Force-Impedance Control: INTERACTIVE FORCE-IMPEDANCE CONTROL

 \section{INTERACTIVE FORCE-IMPEDANCE CONTROL}

-When the controller is augmented with virtual energy tanks, each tank manages the possible passivity violations of a specific task.
-For example, an impedance tank addresses variable stiffness \cite{ferraguti2013tank}, and a force tank addresses force control \cite{shahriari2019power}.
-Multiple tasks can share a single tank based on priority levels \cite{michel2022safety}, with high-priority tasks are allowed more control power and may consume stored tank energy to violate passivity.
-In force–impedance control, the two tasks have equal priority, and pHRI may occur in either the C-Space or U-Space.
+When a controller is augmented with virtual energy tanks, each tank handles passivity violations associated with a specific task.
+Multiple tasks may share a tank according to their priority levels \cite{michel2022safety}.
+In force–impedance control, the force and impedance tasks have equal priority, and pHRI may occur in either the C-space or U-space.
 Therefore, dedicated virtual energy tanks are assigned to both the force and impedance controllers.